pandayed/AndroidRoadmap/Dagger.md

 - Subcomponent
 - Subcomponent Factory
 - Component Builder: Used in place of factory, in older projects.
+Every builder must have a build() funtion.